-- A practice would usually allocate 2000 patients to each GP, depending on how many hours they work - Patients do not usually pay to see their GP they will see their GP as the first point of contact for any health queries - The patient experience is "cradle to grave" so you will see all ages - The majority of practices offer 10-minute appointments to all patients - Practice Nurses often manage chronic disease and immunisations - You will be expected to undertake home visits as necessary - You will deliver patient-centred consultations - GPs follow the NICE guidelines - There is a 2-week referral pathway for suspected cancers - You will be expected to deliver cost-effective prescribing and prompt referrals - You will also deal with pathology and correspondence; however, you may have protected time for this - Full-time GPs typically work 40 hours per week; however, they may choose to do this across 4 days per week rather than 5
+- Patients do not usually pay to see their GP; they will see their GP as the first point of contact for any health queries. - The patient experience is "cradle to grave" so you will see all ages. - Typically practices offer 10-minute appointments to all patients. - Practice Nurses often manage chronic disease and immunisations. - You will be expected to undertake home visits where necessary. - You will deliver patient-centred consultations.

+- GPs follow the NICE guidelines. - There is a 2-week referral pathway for suspected cancers. - You will be expected to deliver cost-effective prescribing and prompt referrals. - You will also deal with pathology and correspondence; however, you may have protected time for this. - Full-time GPs typically work 40 hours per week; however, they may choose to do this across 4 days per week rather than 5.

-Q: Who else might I be working with?
+Q. Who else might I be working with?

-A : A wide range of primary care team members work alongside the GP, making general practice a very enjoyable specialty.
+A. A wide range of primary care team members work alongside the GP, making general practice a very enjoyable specialty.
 They may be employed by the GP or attached to the practice, and include:

-- Practice nurses and Nurse Practitioners (at various levels, for example some can prescribe)
+- Practice Nurses and Nurse Practitioners (at various levels, for example some can prescribe).

-- Practice managers
+- Practice Managers.

-- Health visitors
+- Health Visitors.

-- First Contact Practitioners

-- Advanced Practitioners
+- Advanced Practitioners.

-- Midwives- Community and specialist nurses
+- Midwives, Community and specialist nurses.

-- Physiotherapists
+- Physiotherapists.

-- Paramedics
+- Paramedics.

-- Pharmacists
+- Pharmacists.

-- Mental Health workers
+- Mental Health workers.

-- Occupational therapists
+- Occupational therapists.

-- Speech therapists
+- Speech therapists.

+- Dieticians.

-- Dieticians - Counsellors
+- Counsellors.

+- First Contact Physiotherapist.

-Q: What do GPs in England enjoy?
+Q. What do GPs in England enjoy?

-A : There are many enjoyable aspects of working as a GP in England, including:

-- The ability to treat patients as people rather than as 'diseases' or 'cases' - The experience of building effective, trusting relationships to provide an extended knowledge of the patient and families - Dealing with all age groups, types of disease and problems - Working in the community close to and accessible by patients - Working in teams - The high standard of training - The systems available for support such as appraisal, clinical governance, and education - The flexibility and opportunity to innovate and improve services - Compared with hospital colleagues, many GPs remain independent contractors and still have an enviable degree of autonomy
+- A. There are many enjoyable aspects of working as a GP in England, including: - The ability to treat patients as people rather than as 'diseases' or 'cases.' - The experience of building effective, trusting relationships to provide an extended knowledge of the patient and families. - Dealing with all age groups, types of disease and problems. - Working in the community close to and accessible by patients. - Working in teams. - The high standard of training. - The systems available for support such as appraisal, clinical governance, and education. - The flexibility and opportunity to innovate and improve services. - Compared with hospital colleagues, many GPs remain independent contractors and still have an enviable degree of autonomy.

-Q: What do GPs find challenging?
+Q. What do GPs find challenging?

-A : Challenging aspects include:
+A. Challenging aspects include:

-- The undifferentiated nature of many problems presented - The unpredictable nature of work, as no two days are the same - The need to tolerate uncertainty and make risk assessments - Demanding complexity and dealing with psycho-social issues this may also be very rewarding if done well and with support - Keeping up to date with the enormous range of diseases and service changes - The challenge of dealing with complex problems within the standard ten-minute consultation
+- The undifferentiated nature of many problems presented. - The unpredictable nature of work, as no two days are the same. - The need to tolerate uncertainty and make risk assessments. - Demanding complexity and dealing with psycho-social issues.
+This may also be very rewarding if done well and with support. - Keeping up to date with the enormous range of diseases and service changes. - The challenge of dealing with complex problems within the standard ten-minute consultation.

-Q: When I qualify, will I always be based in a practice?
+Q. When I qualify, will I always be based in a practice?

-A : Not always.
-GP work is predominantly based in a practice; however, it also extends to patients' homes, elderly care homes and sometimes to specialist accommodation for those with a chronic disability.
+A. Not always.
+GP work is predominantly based in a practice, however, it also extends to patients' homes, elderly care homes and sometimes to specialist accommodation for those with a chronic disability.
 In the case of GPs with specialist interests, patients may also be seen in hospital outpatient clinics or wards.
-An increasing number of GPs have 'portfolio careers', so will split their time between working in a GP practice and diversifying into other areas such as research, medical education, working in out of hours, developing a specialty, working for the local CCG or deanery etc.
+An increasing number of GPs have 'portfolio careers', so will split their time between working in a GP practice, and diversifying into other areas such as research, medical education, working in out of hours, developing a specialty, working for the local CCG or deanery etc.

-Q: Can I choose where and when I work once, I have completed GP training?
+Q. Can I choose where and when I work once, I have completed GP training?